awsdocs/amazon-dynamodb-developer-guide/doc_source/API_GetItem_v20111205.md

 ## Examples<a name="API_GetItem_Examples"></a>

- For examples using the AWS SDK, see [Working with Items in DynamoDB](WorkingWithItems.md)\.
+ For examples using the AWS SDK, see [Working with Items and Attributes](WorkingWithItems.md)\.

 ### Sample Request<a name="API_GetItem_Examples_Request"></a>